kwanglo/Intro2DL/kwanglo_project_proposal.md

 Each dataset will be used in building different(intend/sentiment) models.<br>
 <br>
 Various embedding models will be tested in advance to enhance the performance of the models.<br>
-Both word embedding and sentence embedding methods will be tested.<br>
+Both word embedding and sentence embedding methods will be tested.
+Considered embedding methods for the projects are:<br>
 Word Embedding: Word2Vec, FastText, Glove, Swivel<br>
 Sentence Embedding: ELMo, KorBERT(Korean-ver BERT provided by ETRI)<br>
 <br>